mosaicml/llm-foundry/scripts/eval/README.md

-# LLM Evaluation
+# In-context learning (ICL) evaluaton
 This is the MosaicML LLM evaluation suite.
-It is the world's fastest, multi-GPU compatible in-context-learning (ICL) evaluaton suite with support for using [FSDP](https://engineering.fb.com/2021/07/15/open-source/fsdp/) with any model on the HuggingFace hub or for any PyTorch model that implements the MPT model interface.
+It is the world's fastest, multi-GPU compatible ICL evaluaton suite with built in support for using [FSDP](https://engineering.fb.com/2021/07/15/open-source/fsdp/) with any model on the HuggingFace hub or for any PyTorch model that implements the MosaicGPT model interface.

-To evaluate a model, perpare a YAML following the format of the examples in the `llmfoundry/eval/yamls` directory.
+Run a model by preparing an evaluaton YAML following the format of the examples in the `llmfoundry/icl_eval/yamls` directory.

 You can run the evaluation script via `composer evaluate_model.py YOUR_YAML` or launch it on the mosaic cloud using a an MCLI YAML following the format of `llmfoundry/mcloud/mcli-1b-eval.yaml`